-For people who use illicit drugs or misuse pharmaceutical drugs, stopping is not simple.
+For people who use illicit drugs or misuse pharmaceutical medications, stopping is not simple.
 Harm reduction is about finding ways to reduce the negative impacts of ongoing use.

 Harm reduction initiatives are targeted at people who continue their drug use despite the negative consequences, which can include: overdose, relationship breakdowns, isolation, ongoing health issues, unemployment and involvement in the criminal justice system.